Awni Altabaa

 New Haven, CT 06511

-I am a PhD student in the Department of Statistics & Data Science at Yale University studying the foundations of machine learning.
-I’m grateful to be advised by Prof. John Lafferty.
+I’m Awni, a PhD student in the Department of Statistics & Data Science at Yale University.
+My research studies the foundations of machine intelligence, with an emphasis on generalization, representation, and learning.

 selected publications

-- The Relational Bottleneck as an Inductive Bias for Efficient AbstractionTrends in Cognitive Science (TICS), 2024 The Relational Bottleneck as an Inductive Bias for Efficient AbstractionTrends in Cognitive Science (TICS), 2024
+The Relational Bottleneck as an Inductive Bias for Efficient AbstractionTrends in Cognitive Science (TICS), 2024